gvwilson/thirdbit/src/fiction/makers-return/index.md

 "Checking.
 No."
-Doctor Meadows paused.
+Doctor Szego paused.
 "There's something underneath us."

 "What?
 What kind of something?"

-The image on the display answered his question before Doctor Meadows could.
+The image on the display answered his question before Doctor Szego could.
 An enormous metal tentacle lifted out of the swamp below them.
 The hull rang as it grabbed the side of the ark.